 Do you know the difference between a best-before and a display-until date?
 If not, it's likely you're binning a lot of food unnecessarily.

-To help, we've designed a free printable Food Saving Memo; stick it on the fridge and check before you chuck.
-If you need inspiration on turning last night's leftovers into a banquet, see the Using up leftovers forum discussion for ideas.
+If you need inspiration on turning last night's leftovers into a banquet, see our 12 ways to STOP wasting food and drink and the Using up leftovers forum discussion for ideas.

 Not all debts are the same

-It's easy to think, 'I've got to get a student loan, why not borrow a little more', but you need to understand how special student loans are.
+It's easy to think "I've got to get a student loan, why not borrow a little more?".
+But you need to understand how special student loans are.

 Not all debts are the same, and no other loan only needs you to pay if you're earning enough.
 With others, it'll never go away.
 They'll chase you even if you can't afford it, and the interest is higher and will multiply at speed.
 Remember:

 Some debts, like student loans, are much better than others.
+Be very careful taking any other form of borrowing.

 Ditch your spending demons: Use the free Demotivator tool to instantly see the real cost of your non-essential spending, from mags to chocs.
-Then print 'n' stick the results on your wall to help you stop buying 'em.
+Then print and stick the results on your wall to help you stop buying 'em.

-Try the supermarket downshift challenge
+Try the supermarket Downshift Challenge

 Do your homework: For extra discounts, get into the habit of checking the latest Supermarket Coupons before you shop.
 If you tend to pop out for milk and loo roll only to return with a trolley full of impulse buys, take five minutes to make a shopping list before you go – and stick to it.